 SRSLY, friends.
 The cozy + healthy + delicious vibes of these bowls are OUT OF THIS WORLD.

-The star of these bowls is most definitely the white miso.
-For those of you unfamiliar with it, here is a little 411:
+The star of this Ginger Miso Poached Chicken with Udon Noodles Bowl is most definitely the white miso.
+For those of you unfamiliar with miso, here is a little 411:

 Miso is a traditional Japanese ingredient produced from fermenting soybeans with salt (and sometimes with rice or barley).
 It is an essential ingredient in many Japanese dishes, including popular Miso Soup.